yochaigal/cairn/wip/2e/vald.md

 ## Factions

-## The Order of Nine

-A consortium of merchants, scholars, and the very powerful that rely on their substantial wealth and a vast network of spies to accomplish their aims.
-Their primary focus is on the discovery, identification, and regulation of Gates.
-They believe that Relics are deeply tied to the Roots and will pay handsomely for information relating to either.

 ## Tideborn

 A hierarchical religious sect that worships _Rivulus_, god of Rivers and Lakes.
 Even the unaffiliated are familiar with the group’s initiation ceremony, a ritual drowning that occasionally kills participants.
 Survivors are dubbed “Tideborn” and adopt a new, water-related moniker (Carp, Reed, Oxbow, and so on).
 Only clergy need participate in the ritual, however, and in recent years their following among the rural folk has increased, especially among villages near bodies of water.